huntdatacenter/docs/docs/administer-science/agreements/downloads.md

 ::: details Clarification of the form fields

-The following form fields are included in the "HUNT Cloud External Kista Export Order" version 1.3.
+The following form fields are included in the "HUNT Cloud External Kista Export Order" version 1.4.

+*Data space*

 - **Data space name:** This is the short name of you data space that request the transfer.

 - **Data space leader:** This is the name of the data space leader.

+*Lab*

 - **Lab name:** This is the name of your lab.
 You may find the name when you log into your lab: